dtu-qmcm/enzax/docs/getting_started.md

 model = sbml_to_enzax(libsbml_model)
 ```

+!!! note

+    The parameters in the sbml file have to have unique identifiers.
+    In CopasiUI it is possible to make Global Quantities as assignments and odes.
+Enzax currently does not support this.

 ## Find a kinetic model's steady state

 Enzax provides a few example kinetic models, including [`methionine`](https://github.com/dtu-qmcm/enzax/blob/main/src/enzax/examples/methionine.py), a model of the mammalian methionine cycle.